cybernova/SDRecord/README.md

 SDRecord
 ====

-Tool for conversations recording with SDR, tested to work with Gqrx: https://github.com/csete/gqrx
+Tool for audio recording with SDR, tested to work with Gqrx: https://github.com/csete/gqrx

 It also can be used with others SDR software that send UDP packets with streaming audio over the internet.